presj/Credit_Risk_Analysis/README.md

 Results

 One way of validating a model's performance is by its accuracy score.
-The following is a list of three models for predicting credit risk and their associated accuracy scores:
+The following is a list of three models for predicting credit risk and their associated accuracy scores and the precision and recall scores:

 Resampling model accuracy score: